Edited by Stephen Pinney, MD

 Occasionally the prominence of the bone spur or of the associated pain from the underlying midfoot arthritis of the tarsal-metatarsal joint will necessitate surgical intervention.
 In this instance, there are two surgical procedures that can be performed:

 - Removal of the prominent dorsal bone spur.
-A fairly straight forward operation can be preformed to identify the bone spur and remove it.
+A fairly straight forward operation can be performed to identify the bone spur and remove it.
 This is associated with a relatively quick recovery time.
 However, usually the underlying reason why the bone spur occurred (wear and tear in the tarsal-metatarsal joint) is not addressed.
 And therefore, there is a higher likelihood that the bone spur will reoccur over time.

 - Fusion of the midfoot joints.
 If the bone spur is a product of significant midfoot arthritis, which is also symptomatic, a fusion of this joint (midfoot arthrodesis) may be beneficial.
 This involves preparing the joint, fixating it with screws or a plate, and keeping off the foot for a 6-8 week period, until adequate fusion has occurred.
 This type of surgery is much more involved than a simple removal of the bone spur, and may be associated with the typical complications that can occur with fusion surgery.